Rise to Success: Career Highlights of Landon Donovan

 2007: 2007 Gold Cup Title

-In 2007, Landon Donovan led the U.S. to win the Gold Cup title, scoring four goals, including a penalty against Mexico in the final.
+In 2007, Landon Donovan led the U.S. to the Gold Cup title, scoring four goals, including a crucial penalty in the 2–1 victory over Mexico in the final.

 On January 19, 2008, Landon Donovan scored his 35th international goal against Sweden, surpassing Eric Wynalda to become the United States' all-time leading goal scorer.